 The purpose of rewards is to honour and encourage good attitudes and behaviour.
-Stickers/stamps can be awarded as follows for the following:
+Stickers/stamps are collected on a chart (see appendix 2) and can be awarded as follows for the following:

 - Completing a memory verse assignment.

 - Making very good progress

 - Getting full marks in a test.

 - Putting great effort into tasks.

 - A good attitude to work.

 - Showing kindness.

 - Comforting someone who is hurt or upset.

 - Forgiving someone who hurts or is unkind to them.

 - Showing appreciation and thankfulness.

 - Persevering when finding something difficult.

 - Being honest.

 - Sacrificing what they want to do in break time in order to help someone else.

 - Showing respect for, and being helpful to, visitors to the school.

 - Producing a piece of work which, for them, is a great achievement.

 - Helping to keep the premises tidy and free from litter.

 - Offering to help pupils or staff when they see they need help.